GrischK/GrischK/README.md

 # Welcome on my GitHub profile

 ## Who am I?
-My name is **Grischka Gorski** and I am digging in my new professional adventure as a **Web Developer / Application Developer Designer** for more than 2 years.
+My name is **Grischka Gorski** and I am digging in my new professional adventure as a **Web Developer / Application Developer Designer** since 2021.

 My mantras:
 > "Failing is hard, but never having tried to succeed is worse.”